 Additionally, physical distance should be created between children on school buses when possible (e.g., seat children one per seat, every other row, and/or staggered, aisles and windows) limiting capacity as needed to optimize distance between passengers.
 If three to six feet of distance cannot be maintained, wearing of face coverings is strongly encouraged and may help reduce disease transmission.
 Children (such as siblings) living together may sit together on the bus, and assign seating where possible.
 If possible given the age of students, weather conditions, etc. consider opening windows to improve ventilation.

 - In addition to physical distancing, other distancing precautions should include, but are not limited to:

 - Considering closing or staggering the use of communal spaces.

 - Considering limiting the size of groups participating in outdoor activities/recess, with a priority on physical distancing and limiting mixing of classrooms.

 - Not encouraging large school gatherings and if gatherings are necessary, limiting participation to 250 people, per the large group gathering limitation in Phase III of the Forward Virginia blueprint.

 Cleaning Recommendations for the Home

-Family members can practice routine cleaning of frequently touched surfaces (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks) with household cleaners and EPA-registered disinfectants that are appropriate for the surface, following label instructions.
-Labels contain instructions for safe and effective use of the cleaning product, including precautions you should take when applying the product, such as wearing gloves and making sure there is good ventilation during use of the product.
+Family members can practice routine cleaning of frequently touched surfaces (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks) with household cleaners and EPA-registered disinfectants that are appropriate for the surface following label instructions.
+Labels contain instructions for safe and effective use of the cleaning product, including precautions when applying the product, such as wearing gloves and making sure there is good ventilation during use of the product.
 The CDC provides additional guidance on home cleaning and disinfection of households.

 Child Care for Essential Personnel